ikeryaber/Larissa-ICT/README.md

   <body>
     <i> 09 may 2025 </i>
     <br>
-    <strong> sports football </strong>
+    <strong> traveling </strong>
     <br>
     <p> I like alot traveling around the world </p>
     <a href=""> partial ict
     <ul>
     <strong>  Travel  </strong>
-      <p> I travel around all the world and i like it but my favorite place is amsterdam because of all the thinhs you do there and the places are beutiful and in mexico my favorite place is puerto escondido i go once a year and me and my dad we love it  </p>
+      <p> I love to travel.
+I like to learn about new cultures and history of the places around the world and would like to travel to every place possible.
+My favourite place to go in the world is Amsterdam because of all the things to do there and because it is so beautiful all year round.
+In Mexico my favourite place is Puerto escondido.
+I go every summer with my dad.
+I love Puerto Escondido because its beaches are very beautiful but very fun. </p>
      <strong>   About me  </strong>
       <p>  my birthday is on January 20th 2011.
-I have a little brother, a dog and a cat  </p>
+I have a little brother, a dog and a cat My parents are divorced so I am one day in my dad’s house and the next in my mother’s house.  </p>